LemmySmackett/LemmySmackettCom/content/stories/general/dracula_the_sailors_apostle.md

 **—TING—**

-A sound like a silver spoon striking a pewter platter sounded in the room.
+A sound like a silver spoon striking a pewter platter resounded in the room.

 The Count jerked back and discovered, to his and Renfield's collective shock, that his fangs had sunk into the lid of a spinage can.
 All the more surprising was the identity of the occupant of the bed; for the face staring back at the count was not that of Lady Olive Oyl, indeed no lady at all, but the gruff visage of a seafaring man with a corncob pipe perched at the corner of his mouth.
 More shocking still, he lay clad in a woman's sleeping gown!